bigfix/developer.bigfix.com/site/reference/types/floating-point.md

 # type: floating point

-The &lt;floating point&gt; type holds a floating-point number, with precision dependent on the computer.
+The `floating point` type holds a floating-point number, with precision dependent on the computer.
 It also keeps track of the IEEE floating-point exceptions raised in a calculation and an estimate of the significance with which the number should be expressed when it is converted to a string.

 All arithmetic operations are carried out to the full precision of the computer; only conversions to string are affected by the estimated significance.

 # divided by zero of &lt;floating point&gt;